-If you opt for a do-it-yourself pedicure, you can cure each nail individually.
+For a do-it-yourself pedicure, you can cure each toe nail individually.
 Your gel pedicure will take longer to apply, but it will be even more foolproof because each nail will have dried immaculately as you proceed to the next.

 If you feel adventurous, try adding some simple nail designs with this step.
 Using a color-blocking method or a dotting tool is a good way for any beginner nail artist to practice.
 More complicated designs are also possible for seasoned gel pedicurists and will last beautifully as long as you want your pedicure on.

 Like the base coat, an ordinary top coat won't cure.
 You will need a gel top coat in order to cure your gel polish.

 Apply a gel top coat to ensure the edges are sealed.
 This will help your pedicure last as long as possible.
 You want to cure this final step for at least 60-90 seconds to ensure that your pedicure is dry.